erenberkaydinc/GuessTheFlagWeb/README.md

 # Guess The Flag - Web
 The game is developed just for fun!
+Try the game from here!
+[Guess The Flag Web](https://erenberkaydinc.github.io/GuessTheFlagWeb/).
 # Used
 - Bootstrap
 - HTML + CSS + JS